GoogleCloudPlatform/community/tutorials/vault-injector-gke/index.md

 Use the [pricing calculator](https://cloud.google.com/products/calculator) to generate a cost estimate based on your projected usage.

-## Spin up a Vault server in dev mode
+## Start a Vault server in dev mode

-In this first section, we'll use a Google Compute Engine VM to start a [Vault server in dev mode](https://www.vaultproject.io/docs/concepts/dev-server) for experimentation.
-There is nothing really special with this choice, we just wanted to simulate a situation where the Vault server is external to our Kubernetes cluster and a VM is quick and convenient.
-Keep in mind to never run a "dev" mode server in production.
+In this section, you use a Compute Engine VM instance to start a [Vault server in dev mode](https://www.vaultproject.io/docs/concepts/dev-server) for experimentation.
+There is nothing special about this choice; a VM instance is a quick and convenient way to simulate a situation in which the Vault server is external to your Kubernetes cluster.
+Never run a server in dev mode in production.

 1. Define some variables that you use during the tutorial: